tsun/tao-ts.github.io/_pages/home.md

 ### News
-- [Dec 2020] One paper with Bingyao Huang and Haibin Ling accepted by TPAMI.
+- [Jan 2021] One paper with Bingyao Huang and Haibin Ling accepted by TPAMI.
 - [Aug 2019] Start to pursue a Ph.D. in Stony Brook.

 ### Selected Publications